Lwazicekiso/Programmer-Head/README.md

 Navigation: Use the navbar to explore sections.
 Toggle Content: Click the arrow buttons to expand/collapse sections.
 Mark as Read: Click "Marks as read" to track progress.
-Sign Up/Sign In: Create an account or log in usingh google account.
+Sign Up/Sign In: Create an account or log in using google account.
 Forgot Password: Use the provided link to reset your password.

 ##Future Enhancements